Jadyngg19/My-Personal-Notepad/README.md

 ## Usage
-To use the Note-Taking Application, follow these steps: s
+To use the Note-Taking Application, follow these steps:
-1. Open the application in your web browser.
+1. Navigate to https://my-personal-notepad.herokuapp.com/ in your web browser.
 2. You will be presented with a landing page with a link to the notes page.
 3. Click on the link to the notes page.
 4. You will be presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note's text in the right-hand column.